ronanmarkdsouza/Altair_FC/README.md

 # Altair_FC

-This is the official code for the flight computer onboard Altair by thrustMIT Code for the Flight Computer on-board Altair.
+Code for the Flight Computer on-board Altair.
 This code has been written by thrustMIT 2022-23 for Spaceport America Cup 2023

 <pre>
 The following components were used for the Flight Computer:
               - LED1       | Sensor Check